 Leopoldo Garcia Lucero v.
 Chile

 Leopoldo Garcia Lucero was subjected to enforced disappearance, arbitrary detention, physical and psychological torture and other ill-treatment in Chile under the Pinochet regime.
-Shortly after the military coup, on 11 September 1973, Mr García was arrested and taken to the National Stadium, the largest detention camp in Chile for the imprisoned, tortured and executed in 1973.
+Shortly after the military coup, on 11 September 1973, Mr García was arrested and taken to the National Stadium, the largest detention camp in Santiago, Chile's capital, for the imprisoned, tortured and executed in 1973.
 Mr García then spent more than a year in other concentration camps.
 During his imprisonment, he was repeatedly tortured.
-As a consequence of the beatings, he lost all his teeth, his face was disfigured and his spine broken.
+As a consequence of the beatings, he lost most of his teeth, his face was disfigured and his spine severely damaged.
 He has been disabled since then.
 In 1975 Pinochet’s government forcibly expelled him and put on a plane to the United Kingdom, where he received refugee status.
 Mr García and his family left behind all their relatives, friends and possessions.

 REDRESS submitted a petition to the Inter-American Commission on Human Rights in 2002 arguing that Mr. Garcia Lucero’s rights under Articles 8 and 25 of the American Convention on Human Rights had been violated as he has not been provided with an effective remedy and full and adequate reparation for what happened to him.
 The Commission found the case admissible in 2005.
 REDRESS had a working group meeting and formal hearing before the Commission in 2008 in order to try to reach a friendly settlement with Chile, but no agreement materialised.
 In 2011, the Commission sent the case to the Inter-American Court of Human Rights for a hearing.
 Mr Garcia, his wife and three daughters are victims in the case.